yongler/tp/docs/DeveloperGuide.md

 A separate application list `UpcomingApplicationList` is being maintained in the `LogicManager`.<br>
 In addition, the `ModelManager` implements a new method `updateUpcomingApplicationList` that will cause the list to be updated. <br>
 `InternApplyParser` facilitates this command by now checking for the keyword `reminder`<br>
-`MainWindow` facilitates this feature by handling the opening of the `ReminderWindow` and also supports the initial opening of the `ReminderWindow` when InternApply is first launched.
+`MainWindow` facilitates this feature by handling the opening of the `ReminderWindow` and also supports the initial opening of the `ReminderWindow` when SoC InternApply is first launched.

 Methods that were implemented in existing classes:
 * `Logic#getApplicationList()` — Method that gets the `UpcomingApplicationList` to populate the `ReminderWindow`